sanskruti0ise/fin_news_sentiment/README.md

 - Python 3.7 or higher
 - `pip` (Python package installer)
 - An active internet connection for downloading model files and dependencies

+## Training_Flask_NGROK
 ### Installation
 **For Model training and Flask API using ngrok**
 1. **Open the ipynb in colab**
 * Click on finance_news_sentiment_analysis.ipynb
 * Click on Open in Colab
 2. **Run the cells**
-   Instructions are provided wherever required.
+* Instructions are provided wherever required.
-   For the classifiers and models --> Select the options of your choice from the dropdowns.
+* For the classifiers and models --> Select the options of your choice from the dropdowns.
 3. **Flask API through ngrok**
    While running the last cell on notebook, you would get a ngrok url copy the url.
 4. **Clone the Repository**